aysanaghazadeh/SensoryAds/rebuttal.md

 We appreciate the reviewer’s concern and would like to clarify the role of annotated vs. generated images in our evaluation.
 Our benchmark produces 1,660 images per model (700 Sensory Ad + 960 Sensory Image), totaling 8,300 generated images across all models.
 These are the images used in Table 3 to compare model-level sensation evocation performance.
 Importantly, Table 3 is not based on the 75 manually annotated images, but instead uses EvoSense scores applied to the full generated set, which ensures stable estimates at the model level.
-* The 75 annotated images (real ads) are used only in Table 2 to validate EvoSense against human judgments.
-This smaller annotated set is appropriate for metric evaluation because the goal is to assess agreement between EvoSense and humans, not to compare T2I models; we have now added confidence intervals to further quantify uncertainty.
+* The 75 annotated images are used only in Table 2 to validate EvoSense against human judgments.
+We have now added confidence intervals to further quantify uncertainty.

 > Moreover, using only 10 generated images reduces the interpretability of the sensation-wise heatmaps in Figure 7.
 The small sample size makes it difficult to assess performance on less visual sensations mentioned in the paper and may lead to sampling noise rather than consistent model differences.